-Alpharetta, Ga., — Solvay’s Zeniva® polyetheretherketone (PEEK) resin was chosen by Carbon22™, a GLW, Inc. company, for its new Creed™ Cannulated Screw System for foot and ankle surgery.
+Alpharetta, Ga., — Solvay’s Zeniva® polyetheretherketone (PEEK) resin was chosen by GLW Foot & Ankle (Carbon22), a GLW Medical Innovation company for its new Creed™ Cannulated Screw System for foot and ankle surgery.
 This advanced new screw system recently received 510(k) clearance from the U.S. Food and Drug Administration (FDA).

 To create the new system’s ortholucent, plastic-metal hybrid composite, Solvay’s implant-grade radiolucent Zeniva® PEEK resin is overmolded onto a titanium core prior to final processing.
 This high-performance material solution allows the screw to be seen with X-ray or computed tomography (CT) scanning while enabling the surgeon to accurately assess anatomical details near and behind the implant site without visual distortion or artifacts.

 The new Creed™ Cannulated screws are produced using unique manufacturing technology from Carbon22.
 This groundbreaking process helps control costs by reducing material waste, compared to traditional titanium screws, which generate significant and expensive scrap during machining.
 Additionally, the Carbon22 hybrid enables a more-aggressive cutting tip which cannot be realized with all-PEEK screw designs.